Close

 Why do soft skills matter?

-For employers, these skills are important because they demonstrate the characteristics that you will bring to your role.
-They measure your ability to:
+For employers, these skills are important because it reflects the values and characteristics you will bring to your role.

-• Build and maintain relationships
+• Build and maintain professional relationships with stakeholders and customers.

-• Demonstrate leadership
+• Demonstrate leadership and qualities

 Tips for developing soft skills

-Here are our 4 TOP TIPS to start developing soft skills:
+Here are our 4 top tips to start developing soft skills

-• Take on an Academic Internship – experience in a workplace environment is a great opportunity to work on a whole host of soft skills such as dependability, professionalism, and adaptability.
+Experience in a workplace environment is a great opportunity to work on a whole host of soft skills such as dependability, professionalism, and adaptability.

-• Be proactive in group assignments and tutorials – you can take a back seat or make the most of these opportunities to ask questions, think critically, and practise your active listening and communication skills.
+Make the most of these opportunities to ask questions, think critically, and practise your active listening and communication skills.
 Feedback from your assignments is a great way to identify soft skills you might need to work on in the future.

-• Look into extracurricular activities – Research into activities outside of study.
+Research into activities outside of study.
 For example, a student ambassador program can help you to work on soft skills such as leadership, responsibility, and mentorship.
 Volunteering will help with social and teamwork skills.

-• Practise networking – Attend networking events offered by your school.
+Attend networking events offered by your school.
 You can make valuable industry connections and practise your interpersonal skills to grow your confidence in promoting yourself.

 Whether you’re changing careers or industries, moving into an area of specialisation, or wanting to transition into a managerial role, an Academic Internship can offer you real-life experience and various opportunities to build invaluable employability skills.